Getting Started

 There are four distinct ways you can start a scrim:

-2. Setting scrim: true in any match configuration.
+- Setting scrim: truein any match configuration.

-Using the Scrim template (⚠ Legacy)
+Using the Scrim template ( Legacy)

 scrim_template.cfg is legacy and inflexible

 While the following approach still works fine for backwards-compatibilty reasons, it is not the recommended one.
-If you are new to Get5, we recommend that you use the !get5 menu, the get5_creatematch command or load a normal match configuration in Scrim mode instead.
+If

 Adding your team's Steam IDs

-You must edit the scrim template located at addons/sourcemod/configs/get5/scrim_template.cfg and add in your team's players to the team1 section by their Steam IDs (any format works).
-After doing this, any user who does not belong in team1 will implicitly be set to team2.
+their Steam IDs (any format works).
+After doing this, any user who does not belong in team1 will implicitly be set

 Coaches in scrims

 You can list however many players you want.
-Add all your coaches, analysts, ringers, etc. If someone on your list ends up being on the other team in a scrim, you can use the !ringer command to temporarily swap them (similarly, you can use it to put someone not in the list on your team temporarily).
+Add all your coaches, analysts, ringers, etc. If someone on your list

 Starting the Match

 Use the get5_scrim command when the server is on the correct map.
-You can do this via RCON or as a regular console command if you are a server administrator.
-You could also type !scrim in chat.
+You can do this via

 Changing Scrim Settings